 College Spotlights: Best LPN Programs in Michigan

 Delta’s Practical Nurse Advanced Certificate program combines didactic nursing and related classes and state-of-the-art labs on Delta’s University Center campus with clinical practice experiences attended at local-area hospitals and healthcare facilities.
-In addition to practical nursing skills, classes, labs, and clinicals also help develop the critical thinking, team building, and communication skills essential for a successful healthcare career.
+In addition to teaching practical nursing skills, the program’s classes, labs, and clinicals also help students develop the critical thinking, team building, and communication skills essential for a successful healthcare career.

-The three-month full-time program begins each fall and lasts a year.
-Admission requires a high school diploma or equivalent and completion of prerequisite in English, biology, and other health-related subjects, some of which can be taken partially or entirely online.
+The three-month full-time program begins each fall and lasts one year.
+Admission requires a high school diploma or equivalent and completion of prerequisite courses in English, biology, and other health-related subjects, some of which can be taken partially or entirely online.

 NMC’s Practical Nursing Certificate of Achievement is notable for its unique two-semester length.
 Admission requires completion of three prerequisite courses, which are available online, and some of the required nursing courses are also available online.
 Students interested in earning an associate degree in nursing can opt for NMC’s ADN Completion program.

-As with many other LPN programs in Michigan, there is a waitlist.
+As with many other LPN programs in Michigan, there is a waitlist for admissions.
 Students must complete all program eligibility requirements, including prerequisite courses, before being placed on the waitlist.

 FAQs About LPN Programs in Michigan